 - Compare, few foods are more nutritious than beef liver… and no plant can come close.

 - Beef Liver is always more nutritious than the plants on the lists.

-- The poster is usually an anti-meat, vegan or vegetarian.
+- The poster is usually from an anti-meat, vegan or vegetarian proponent.

 Typically the person sharing the incorrect information knows beef liver is more nutritious than the plants, truth matters little in nutritional dogma.

-Check out this list of nutrients… all of this in a single slice. :)
+Check out this list of nutrients… all of this in about 2-3 ounces of beef liver.

 One of the most nutrient dense foods on the planet.
 And some ‘nutritionists’ will have Kale, Spinach on a Super Food list and omit Liver… it’s ridiculous.